-Today in the learning industry and when augmenting our workforce, we talk a lot about building “engaging” content or over the last years in the learning industry developing “bite” size and micro learning because as we all know, regardless of industry few of us have time to learn the skills we need to do our jobs.
+Over the past years in the learning industry and when discussing the future of work, we talked a lot about building “engaging” content and developing “bite” size" and micro learning because as we all knew, regardless of industry few of us had time to learn the skills we needed to do our jobs.
 Micro learning in the form of individual documents, SOPs (Standard Operating Procedures) or videos had become a favorite approach because making any job skills content more granular with an easier path to update was definitely an advantage.
 It’s been mentioned that the millennial generation was the main driver to this trend but all industries and employee age ranges are having this experience.
-The issue all employees face is they have as little as 24 minutes a week or 1% of their typical workweek available to learn new skills or the skills they need.
+The issue facing all employees face is they have in recent years had as little as 24 minutes a week or 1% of their typical workweek available to learn new skills or the skills they need.

 What does this mean for employees?
-Now the bottleneck could be removed between the existing “right” answer, document, course or email to keep employees moving by answering their question.
-Instead of asking their colleague or searching through Sharepoint, Box or their company G drive, the right answer is instantly delivered.
+Now the bottleneck can be removed between the existing “right” answer, document, course or email to keep employees moving by answering their question.
+Instead of asking their colleague or searching through Sharepoint, Box or their company Gdrive, the right answer is instantly delivered.
 Imagine the time saved as employees do their jobs, especially while on their own for the first time after on boarding or anytime when a pressing question needs to be answered.

-Products like what we offer along with others provides the means of enabling employees learning a new skill or trying to get an answer to their job question can come as easily as asking Google Home what is the capital of Iowa.
+Products like what we offer at Feathercap along with others provides the means of enabling employees learning a new skill or trying to get an answer to their job question can come as easily as asking Google a question and getting the exact right web page or answer.

 See our primer on the employee answer platform for more on how this works.

 Feathercap is an AI driven answer platform that lets employees look up answers to their job related questions from all their existing learning content, documents and videos located anywhere.
 Feel free to contact us for more.